ericrogler/Green-Book/Z022_Action_Plan_Day_1.md

 - Locations of critical areas on campus, such as the teacher lounge, fridge to store your food, bathrooms, and the front office + nurse/health room
 - List of software and other tools you need for class on the first day
 - N95 and KN95 (or higher grade) masks
+- Some snacks hidden away.
+You never know when you might want a little snacky snack.
+  - E.g. I mathed out one of my desk drawers was large enough to stow away a 6-pack box of donuts from Safeway and King Soopers.

 This is an extensive list, but think of it like climbing a plateau.
 It is steep initially, but once you reach the top, it flattens out and is easier to traverse.